Alternative Police Response Models

 Extending Outreach to Communities with Black Churches

 Black churches have historically served as essential community partners in efforts to decrease negative health outcomes and health disparities.
-I collaborate Black churches to implement chronic disease prevention programs and assess the effectiveness of these implementations, and the facilitators and barriers to program success.
+I collaborate with Black churches to implement chronic disease prevention programs, evaluate their effectiveness, and identify key facilitators and barriers to program success.

 Addressing Alzheimer's Care Challenges